-Student accounts that have not been paid in full are placed on "financial hold."
-A financial hold prohibits students from registering, preregistering or dropping semester courses.
-Transcript requests also are denied if a financial hold is active on the student's account.
+Student accounts that have not been paid in full are placed on a "Business Office Hold."
+A "Business Office Hold" prohibits students from registering, preregistering or dropping semester courses.
+Transcript requests are also denied if a "Business Office Hold" is active on the student's account.

 Electronic Statement Instructions

-You will receive an email from ECSI which contains a link to your electronic statement.
-The email will be sent the first week of each month provided that there was billing or payment activity on your student account.
+You will receive an email from firstname.lastname@example.org that contains a link to your electronic statement.
+All statement notification emails will be sent to your Susquehanna University email address.
+The email notification will be sent the first week of each month provided that there was billing or payment activity on your student account.
 Follow the link from your email (http://www.ecsi.net/gateway/susqu-ebep.html) to view your electronic statement.
 You will be asked for your account number, which is your student identification number.

-After entering your identification number, click on the "Email My Password" link (first time only) and a temporary password will be emailed to you.
+After entering your identification number, click on the "Email My Password" link (first time only) and a temporary password will be emailed to you from email@example.com.
 Return to the electronic statement website and log in using the temporary password.